JohannesValoy/Group1-project-network-2022/report/REPORT.md

 We have successfully created a minimal viable product where the components are working as intended.
 There is a limited amount of bugs that we found during testing and the different components are designed to be able to me easily add, remove or modify current features.
 This allows the projects to be able to expand and/or customize after different specifications.

 The different things we see that can be improved is the amount of functionality within the project.
 For example allow for modifications on sensors or rooms within the database.
-The UI could also be more user-friendly for example adding a way to focus on one room or sensor.
+The UI could also be more user friendly for example adding a way to focus on one room or sensor.
 This could be done by adding a side tab with the different rooms and sensors.
 The UI is also lagging quite bit because of unknown reasons.
 This could be the way we are generating the graph or a general issue within JavaFX.

 While we did not work much on the sensor simulation, it is working.
 We wished that we could allow for a physical sensor to take it's place because it would allow to demonstrate it in the real world.
 It could also allow us to work on adding other protocols to communicate to the server like HTTP.
 The reason is that not every micro controller allows support towards java, like the arduino.